segmentio/typewriter/README.md

 // ...

-analytics.feedViewed({
+analytics.viewedTypewriter({
-  profileId: '42'
+  profile_id: '1234'
 })
 ```

-To see a full working example, see the [JavaScript example here](./examples/js) or the [TypeScript example here](./examples/ts).
+To see a full working example, see the [JavaScript example here](./examples/gen-js/js) or the [TypeScript example here](./examples/gen-js/ts).

 We recommend that you add client generation as a `package.json` command: